WebAssembly/spec/proposals/js-string-builtins/Overview.md

 One option would be to version the name of the function builtins, and add a new one for the more advanced type signature.

 Another option to do this would be to extend the JS-API to inspect the function types used when importing these builtins to determine whether to provide it the 'advanced type' version or the 'basic type' version.
 This would be a heuristic, something like checking if the type refers to a type import or not.

-### UTF-8 and WTF-8 support

-There are no JS builtins available to get a UTF-8 or WTF-8 view of a JS String.

-One option would be to specify wasm builtins in terms of the Web TextEncoder and TextDecoder interfaces.
-But this is probably a 'layering' violation, and is not clear what this means on JS runtimes outside the web.

-Another option around this would be to directly refer to the UTF-8/WTF-8 specs in the JS-API and write out the algorithms we need.
-However, this probably violates the goal of not creating a new String API.

-A final option would be to get TC39 to add the methods we need to JS Strings, so that we can use them in wasm builtins.
-This could take some time though, and may not be possible if TC39 does not find these methods worthwile.

-This needs more thought and discussion.